stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Don't show individual add-ons that have not been bought in the account add-ons page if the user has Premium.
 * TWEAK: Include the raw updates check response information in the internal/advanced dump
 * TWEAK: Added the UpdraftClone video

+* TWEAK: Ability for user to buy Premium without leaving the plugin's settings pages

 = 1.15.3 - 29/Oct/2018 =